A fast direct solver for two-dimensional transmission problems of elastic waves: Statement of problems and boundary integral equations

 Another formulation that can avoid the fictitious eigenvalue problem is the boundary integral equations employing the Burton--Miller method \cite{burton1971application} expressed as

 Here, $\alpha$ is a constant in the Burton--Miller method satisfying $\Im (\alpha) \neq 0$.
+In this study, $\alpha = \mathrm{i}/(\mu^{(0)}k_T^{(0)})$ is used.
 We call \eqref{eq:bm} the Burton--Miller formulation in this work.
-A numerical method based on the Burton--Miller formulation \eqref{eq:bm} is expected to be faster than the PMCHWT formulation \eqref{eq:pmchwt} because the number of layer potentials of \eqref{eq:bm} is six while that in the PMCHWT is eight.
 Similarly to the PMCHWT formulation, it can be simplified to

+where $I_2$ is an identity matrix of size $2 \times 2$.
+A numerical method based on the Burton--Miller formulation \eqref{eq:bm} is expected to be faster than the PMCHWT formulation \eqref{eq:blocked_pmchwt_bie} because the number of (block) layer potentials of the Burton--Miller formulation is six while that in the PMCHWT is eight.